Tips, Tricks & Essentials for Your Household During the COVID-19 Pandemic

 If you’re prone to motion sickness or travel sickness, you may already be well aware of the wonders of ginger.
 If you aren’t, it’s time to get acquainted.
 Ginger is known for settling the stomach, and while it may not completely prevent COVID-19-related nausea, it can at least help you feel well enough to keep some liquids and plain food down.

 An Electric Kettle to Make Quick and Easy Hot Drinks

 If you’re living alone (or up at odd hours), one of the worst parts of being sick is actually making the items you need to feel better.
 When your energy is at its lowest, even making a cup of tea can seem oh-so-draining.
 And, of course, a watched pot — er, tea kettle — never boils.

-A Space Heater
+A Multi-Functional Space Heater

 Drafty bedroom?
 No problem.
 The Hot + Cool Jet Focus AM09 Fan Heater from Dyson has your back.
 In the winter, this little beauty will heat your whole room in a matter of minutes.
 In the summer, the noiseless machine will keep you cool.

 Scented Candles to Help You Chill Out